adnangif/viewbot/README.md

 (do this if you are lazy enough)you can run rat_T.py and let it do everything for you. rat_T.py needs sudo permission.
 It will automatically download chrome , chromedriver and mini_T.py and run mini_T.py all the requirements canbe installed using rat_T.py. to install requirements simply run rat_T.py as sudo.
 It is recommended to use a cloud server that is running ubuntu.
 And you should already have python3.7 installed

-Know this, same results can be achieved without rat_T.py rat_T.py installs a lot of things.
-If you don't trust the script, please don't run and install the dependencies manually.
+Know this, same results can be achieved without rat_T.py. rat_T.py installs a lot of things. so If you don't trust the script, please don't run it.

+Just install the dependencies manually.

 ## xvfb is essential for headless chrome.
 so do  this